Travix-International/travix.performance.lighthouse/README.md

 Upload Lighthouse traces to the Google Drive

 1. Setup Google Developer project and get credentials. https://developers.google.com/drive/v3/web/quickstart/nodejs
-2. Download and rename it as client_secret.json put it to the root
+2. Save configuration as client_secret.json in the root directory

 ## How
 ```javascript